A Modern Association

 • An organisation that represents the interests of the member firms of an industry.
 It usually differs from a cartel in that it has no monopolistic intent.

-• A group of food-service businesses that band together to promote food service and keep members informed about important matters and legislative developments.
+• A food-service businesses that band together to promote food service and keep members informed about important matters and legislative developments.

 • A professional organisation of manufacturers or other businesses formed to promote and industry or adopt uniform standards.